yupenghe/methylpy/docs/README.rst

 Note
 ====

+-  Version 1.3 has major changes on options related to mapping.
+A new aligner, minimap2, is supported starting in this version.
+To accommodate this new features, ``--bowtie2`` option is replaced with ``--aligner``, which specifies the aligner to use.
+The parameters of ``--build-reference`` function are modified as well.
+-  Another new feature in methylpy 1.3 is that sample names can now be inferred from allc filenames.
+When you run ``add-methylation-level`` and ``DMRfind``, ``--samples`` is no longer a required option.
 -  methylpy was initiated by and built on the work of `Mattew D.
    Schultz <https://github.com/schultzmattd>`__
 -  beta version of